Project Wildcat (PWild)

 - In order to unplug from technology and to be present in nature, PWild is a cell phone-free zone.
 Family members shouldn't worry as students will have access to their phones again beginning the morning of Move-in Day.

-Meet the Project Wildcat Counselors
+Meet the Project Wildcat Counselors (Coming soon)

 What does a typical day look like on Project Wildcat?